 Cut through Petrified Forest National Park, then off-road to Apache-Sitgreaves National Forest before reaching Flagstaff.
 From here, be sure to take a trip to the Grand Canyon and Coconino National Forest before continuing past Prescott National Forest.

 Once in Kingman, visit Havasu National Wildlife Refuge, then take a break at Kingman.
 Take Route 93 out of Arizona and stop by Lake Mead before entering Nevada, then follow Interstates 11 and 515 the rest of the way to Las Vegas.

 Best places to stop between Dallas and Las Vegas

 The legendary road trip from Dallas to Las Vegas has more amazing stopovers than you'll know what to do with, and you'll definitely want to top off your journey with an amazing hotel stay.
 These are some of the best picks the route has to offer:

 Marvel at the unique aesthetic of Albuquerque

 When you think of idyllic tourist stopovers in the American South, Albuquerque might not be the first place that comes to mind, but there truly isn't another city like it in the States.
-There are plenty of amazing hotels here, but Isleta Resort & Casino stands out like an oasis in the desert.
+There are plenty of amazing hotels here, and Hotel Chaco is one of the best.

-If that jaw-dropping exterior doesn't win you over in an instant, the spectacular indoor swimming pool definitely will.
-If you'd prefer to take the party outside, you can always take advantage of the even more beautiful outdoor pool and relax under the stars.
+If that beautiful exterior doesn't win you over in an instant, the spectacular outdoor swimming pool definitely will.
+If you'd prefer to take the party outside, you can always take advantage of the even more beautiful terrace and have a drink with sweeping views.

-The Embers steakhouse and the dining area go above and beyond to make guests feel important and attended to, and if you want to make a night of it, you can always hit the bowling alley or the on-site casino.
+The fantastic restaurant on-site goes above and beyond to make guests feel important and attended to, and if you want to make a night of it, you can head to the in-house bar to enjoy your favorite cocktails.